abdulrahman1s/fem-dl/README.md

 - Option to include subtitles/captions to the episodes
 - Support multiple video quality
 - Support multiple video formats (currently: mp4 and mkv)
+- Retry on fail (useful for slow/bad internet connection)

 ### Requirements